LincaMarius/ISAP-1_Control_Unit/README.md

-# ISAP-1 Computer
-This is my step-by-step process of designing the ISAP-1 Computer Control Unit block.
+# ISAP-1 Computer Control Unit
 The ISAP-1 computer is the improved version of the SAP-1 computer made by me.

 ISAP Computer stands for Improved Simple as Possible Computer.